liuweiseu/nsf-coa/README.md

 # NSF-COA
 The code is referred [here](https://github.com/timothydmorton/nsf-coa/blob/main/coa.ipynb).
-It's used for populating [coa-tepmlate.xlsx](https://www.nsf.gov/bfa/dias/policy/coa/coa_template.xlsx) file.
+It's used for populating table-4 in [coa-tepmlate.xlsx](https://www.nsf.gov/bfa/dias/policy/coa/coa_template.xlsx) file.
+Feel free to modify the code to populate other tables.

 # Install packages
 Before running the code, we need to install some packages.